errorjpg/english-for-designers/11-presentation/index.md

 # Visual style and communication strategy for the EFEST festival

+## Thesis summary

+It is necessary to transform traditional perceptions and approach in the design of the visual style for the music festival.
+Reflecting emotions graphically, through visual elements and contrasts.
+Execution of advertising and graphic complex so as to maximize the original idea understandable to the target audience of the festival.
+Also an important part of the work is to create a memorable and competitive visual style of the music festival.

 ## About festival

 EFEST is a festival that combines electronic music and visual art.
 Special unique visual, light projections and installations created by global design and 3D-graphics studios, independent Russian media artists and artists in the field of audiovisual art are prepared for the festival.